newaetech/chipwhisperer-tutorials/Fault_1-Introduction_to_Clock_Glitch_Attacks-OPENADC-CWLITEXMEGA.rst

 Setup
 ~~~~~

-Now that we’ve studied the code and have an objective, we can start
+Now that we've studied the code and have an objective, we can start
 looking at how to control the glitch module via Python.
-We’ll start by
+We'll start by
 connecting to and setting up the ChipWhisperer, then programming it.
 As
 usual, make sure you modify ``fw_path`` with the path to the file you
 built in the last step.